samaaron/tau5/README.md

           Collaborative Live Coding
                 for Everyone

-# Sonic Pi - Tau5
+# Tau5

-This is the ground-up re-development of Sonic Pi.
-The codename for this work is Tau5.
-When completed it will become Sonic Pi v5.
+This is the ground-up re-development of Sonic Pi's core ideas - with a specific focus on collaboration and web compatibility.

 The main technology for Tau5 is a VM called the BEAM which hosts both the Erlang and Elixir programming languages whilst also enabling low-latency comms with C++ native code for MIDI/Ableton Link/etc.